tus/tusd/README.md

 Sounds interesting?
 Get notified when it's ready: http://tus.io/

+## Mission

+The tus mission is to make file uploading more reliable, faster and a better user experience.
+We are dedicated to providing an open solution for this to everybody.

 ## Roadmap

 The initial goal for this project to come up with a good and simple solution